China sets economic growth target of around 5% but acknowledges it won't be easy to achieve - ExBulletin

 China sets economic growth target of around 5% but acknowledges it won't be easy to achieve

-BEIJING (AP) China aims to achieve economic growth of 5% this year, Premier Li Qiang said Tuesday, acknowledging that it will be an ambitious goal in difficult times.
+BEIJING China is aiming for economic growth of 5% this year, Premier Li Qiang said on Tuesday, acknowledging that it will be an ambitious goal in difficult times.

 Li, presenting an annual report on the past year and future plans, said the government would pursue a proactive fiscal policy and prudent monetary policy, suggesting there be no major change in the leaders' approach towards the economy.